chethanvasishta/essential-cs/README.md

         - Answer the same questions as foo()
 2. What's the difference between compile and link?
     - Can you get a link error and compile error in the same build?
+1. Do we actually need a linker or is a compiler enough?
 3. What is a static library?
     - Why would one write a static library?
     - Are there any disadvantages by using a static library?
 Think in terms of maintanability, sharing, memory, etc.